-Dr. Mandalia graduated magna cum laude with a triple degree in Biochemistry, Biology, and Political Science from the University of Miami.
-His extensive experience in teaching includes serving as an undergraduate Chemistry Lab teaching assistant and as a private tutor.
-He graduated from University of Miami Miller School of Medicine, where he also served as a member of the admissions committee.
+Dr. Mandalia graduated magna cum laude with a triple degree in biochemistry, biology, and political science from the University of Miami.
+His extensive experience in teaching includes serving as an undergraduate chemistry lab teaching assistant and as a private tutor.
+After graduating medical school from the University of Miami Miller School of Medicine, he served as a member of their admissions committee.
+Dr. Mandalia has extensive experience in evaluating applications and interviewing applicants for admission into medical school.
+He also possesses a strong research interest in inflammatory bowel disease and fecal matter transplants for Clostridium colitis infections.

-Dr. Mandalia is also an accomplished medical writer having successfully published multiple manuscripts in peer-reviewed journals.
-Dr. Mandalia completed his Internal Medicine Residency training at the prestigious Emory University in Atlanta, Georgia and his Gastroenterology Fellowship at the University of Michigan in Ann Arbor, Michigan.
-He is currently a practicing GI in the Orlando Area and has served as Fellowship Director.
+Dr. Mandalia completed his internal medicine residency training at the prestigious Emory University in Atlanta, Georgia, and his gastroenterology fellowship at the University of Michigan in Ann Arbor, Michigan.
+He currently practices as a gastroenterologist in the Orlando area and has served as fellowship director.

 Undergraduate: BS, University of Miami